 What is the prognosis?

-In most cases, the earlier head and neck cancer is diagnosed , the better the chances of successful treatment.
+Usually – the earlier head and neck cancer is diagnosed , the better the chances of successful treatment.
+But people with more advanced head and neck cancer may also respond well to treatment.
+Oropharyngeal cancers associated with HPV status also tend to have better outcomes.

-To work out your prognosis , your doctor will consider your test results; the type of head and neck cancer and the rate of growth; how well you respond to treatment; and other factors such as your age, general fitness and medical history.
+To work out your prognosis , your doctor will consider your test results; the type of head and neck cancer and the rate of growth; the tumours HPV status; the likelihood of response to treatment; and other factors such as your age, general fitness and medical history.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It may help to talk with family and friends.
 You can also call Cancer Council 13 11 20 if you need more information or emotional support.